chaseruskin/orbit/docs/src/6_commands/4_build.md

 typically require a blueprint.tsv to be generated.
 The command also should read the data from the blueprint, and then process that data (synthesis, simulation, etc.).

+If the previous plan command accepted a plugin option, then Orbit remembers for future build commands.
+It will be the default plugin to use if no `--plugin` or `--command` is entered for the given command.

 ## __OPTIONS__